 - The Media will work to be in contact with professional media, as well as other individuals and companies in the communications and journalism fields.

-- The Media and Adviser are responsible for choosing publisher.
+- The Media and Adviser are responsible for choosing a publisher for both the newspaper and yearbook.
 Such a process must occur every three years.

 - Editorial Board representation must be present for any meetings in which a bid is being discussed or is scheduled to be discussed.

 - Administration has the option of attending any bid meetings.